tungs/timesnap/README.md

 **timesnap** is a Node.js program that records screenshots of web pages that use JavaScript animations.
 It uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a web page, overwrite its time-handling functions, and record snapshots at virtual times.
 For some web pages, this allows frames to be recorded slower than real time, while appearing smooth and consistent when recreated into a video.

 You can use **timesnap** from the command line or as a Node.js library.
-It requires Node v6.4.0 or higher and npm to be installed.
+It requires Node v6.4.0 or higher and npm.

 To record screenshots and compile them into a video using only one command, see **[timecut](https://github.com/tungs/timecut)**.